dnndev/xmp-docs/snippets.md

+---
+id: snippets
+title: Snippets
+category: Editors
+context: all
+summary: >-
+  Beginning with version 4.3, XMod Pro introduced "snippets" to its text-based editors.
+If you're a programmer or web developer, you've probably run into snippets in various development environments and...
+keywords:
+  - snippets
+---
 # Snippets

 Beginning with version 4.3, XMod Pro introduced "snippets" to its text-based editors.
 If you're a programmer or web developer, you've probably run into snippets in various development environments and editors.
 Snippets are a quick and convenient way to store and leverage often used code or text.
 Snippets are available in the toolbar of the form, template, and feed text editors.